-The IUCN UK PP works in collaboration with United Kingdom Accreditation Service (UKAS) to carry out Performance reviews to maintain and where needed improve the quality and efficiency of validation and verification under the Peatland Code.
-UKAS conducts annual audits of accredited VVBs to ensure the conformity to the ISO standards are still being met which forms part of a systematic review.
-The VVB shall send IUCN UK PP copies of the UKAS assessment reports as demonstration that this requirement is met.
+The IUCN UK PP works in collaboration with the United Kingdom Accreditation Service (UKAS) to carry out Performance Reviews to maintain and, where needed, improve the quality and efficiency of validation and verification under the Peatland Code.
+UKAS conducts annual audits of accredited VVBs to ensure conformity to the ISO standards as part of a systematic review.
+The VVB shall send the IUCN UK PP copies of the UKAS assessment reports as demonstration that this requirement is met.

-In addition, the IUCN UK PP will monitor the performance of VVB from the following elements:
+In addition, the IUCN UK PP will monitor the performance of VVBs in relation to:

-- Meeting the requirements set out in the MoU - Completing validations in a timely manner - Completing annual UKAS assessments against the ISO standards and maintaining UKAS accreditation to the ISO standards.
+- Meeting the requirements set out in the MoU. - Completing validations in a timely manner. - Completing annual UKAS assessments against the ISO standards and maintaining UKAS accreditation to the ISO standards.

 If a VVB fails to comply with UKAS or loses its UKAS accreditation, the Executive Board will review the situation and may suspend the VVB.
-See section 5 suspensions, terminations, and reinstatements.
+See section 5 'Suspensions, Terminations, and Reinstatements'.